mysterious-coding/base_entranced/README.md

 * Filtered map callvotes to lowercase.
 * Hoth map vote is automatically filtered to hoth2 if the server has it.
 * Fixed SQL DB lag present in base_enhanced.
-* Classes with shield (i.e. tech on many maps) cannot trigger the `/g_fixPitKills` feature by manually SKing over a pit to get an early death at the hands of an enemy.
+* Classes with shield (i.e. tech on many maps) cannot trigger the `g_fixPitKills` feature by manually SKing over a pit to get an early death at the hands of an enemy.
 * Fixed bug where shields could not be destroyed while being attacked.
 * Fixed rare bug with incorrect walker spawn on Hoth.
 * Improved update rate of tech information on teammates (health/armor/ammo).